Coconut Flour Pumpkin Bread is the perfect fall treat! It's light, fluffy and moist, with…

 For the Paleo pumpkin pie filling:

-Remove and serve warm, room temperature or cold.
+Remove and serve warm, room temperature or cold, with the whipped coconut cream, if using.
 This is best eaten the day it’s made.

 Your Paleo pumpkin dessert is done